ryandhjeon/obsidian-notes/Papers/Learning to Extrapolate Knowledge_ Transductive Few-shot Out-of-Graph Link Prediction.md

 **Meta-Learning for Long-Tail Tasks**
 - Real-world graphs follow the long-tail distributions
-- It's benefitial to transfer the knowledge from entitie
+- It's benefitial to transfer the knowledge from entities with many links to entities with few links
+- Start to learn the model with many shot cases, then gradually decrease the number of shots to few shot cases in a logarithmic scale